Lantana montevidensis: Description

-Lantana montevidensis is a small strongly scented flowering low shrub with oval-shaped green leaves.
+Lantana montevidensis is a small strongly scented flowering, trailing or rambling, shrub or subshrub with oval-shaped green leaves that forms a mat.
 With support it has a climbing 'vine' form, when on edge a trailing form, and on the flat a groundcover form.
+The plant has thin, creeping or drooping, hairy stems or branches up to 1 m long, sometimes to 4 m in propitious conditions, 1–2 mm thick, and are usually quadrangular in cross-section when young and, unlike Lantana camara, free of prickles.
+They may produce roots at their nodes as they come into contact with the soil.